heropahn/sctp-se-m2-week1-coaching/readme.md

 ## 1. Basic JavaScript

-1. Which of the following is not primitive data type of JavaScript?
+1. Which of the following is **NOT** primitive data type of JavaScript?

 ```
 A: string